alexa-whitney/ACS2330-Responsive-React-Final-Project/README.md

 # The Beguiling Bookshelf - Book Recommendation React Website

-This is a book recommendation website built with React.
+This is a book recommendation website built with React and specifically altered to be responsive (with a mobile first approach), and accessible.
 The site allows users to search for books by title or author, view book information and recommendations, and had a "random book" feature which will populate the book details for a random book in the library.

 The project was built with React, utilizing components and state management to provide a seamless and dynamic user interface for a more intuitive experience.